Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions

 \subsection{Exact magnon eigenstates in the SAFM phase}

 The SAFM phase at $\alpha \le 1$ is characterized by the order parameter taking its maximum possible value, $m_s=1/2$, in the thermodynamic limit.
 In linear SWT, the magnons are dispersionless in the SAFM phase, i.e., the dynamic exponent $z=0$, which corresponds to localized excitations.
 We expect that the spectral function here consists solely of a $\delta$-function, with no broadening or continuum above it.
-With unrestricted SAC, we indeed obtain very sharp magnon peaks, as exemplified by $\alpha=0.5$ results at momenta $k=\pi/8$ and $k=\pi/2$ in Fig.~\ref{Fig.safm}(a) for system sizes $L=64$, $128$, and $256$.
+With unrestricted SAC, we indeed obtain very sharp peaks, as exemplified by the $\alpha=0.5$ results at momenta $k=\pi/8$ and $k=\pi/2$ in Fig.~\ref{Fig.safm}(a) for system sizes $L=64$, $128$, and $256$ [note that the scale of the $x$-axis in Fig.~\ref{Fig.safm}(a) is enlarged compared to Figs.~\ref{unconstafm} and~\ref{Fig.a2repsS(k,w)}].
 The peaks narrow somewhat with increasing $L$ and are nearly symmetric, which is suggestive of no significant continuum above the magnon.
 The peak position shifts slightly toward lower energy with increasing $L$.
-Most likely, these are resolution limited peaks, with the narrowing due to better resolution at lower energy.
-Indeed, we can also fit the data to a single $\delta$-function ($a_0=1$) whose frequency is optimized (then with excellent goodness-of-fit), i.e., on statistical grounds no other features should be included in modeling the spectral function.
+Most likely, these are resolution-limited peaks, with the narrowing due to better resolution at lower energy.
+Indeed, we can also fit the data to a single $\delta$ function ($a_0=1$) whose frequency is optimized, with excellent goodness of fit.
+On statistical grounds no other features should then be included in modeling the spectral function.